 She has achieved the highly acclaimed Fellowship status with the Association of Personal Injury Lawyers (APIL) and has been awarded membership on the esteemed specialist panel for AvMA (Action Against Medical Accidents) demonstrating a distinguished level of competency in dealing with complex clinical negligence cases, firstly achieve accreditation and more recently re-accreditation, for a further five years.
-She has also recently been appointed as a member of the Society of Clinical Injury Lawyers (SCIL) Executive Committee.

 Sharon spent a significant part of her early career building expertise in inquest representation, which is now a large part of her team’s medical injury practice.
 She developed particular expertise in mental health fatal cases and became a regular contributor to both regional and national media on issues of mental health and patient safety.
 She still spends time with regional and national stakeholders to collaboratively work together on streamlining the litigation process and putting grieving families at the heart of the process.

 - obtaining a six-figure settlement for the widow and son of a man who took his own life.
-Despite a long mental health history and repeated requests for help from the man and his family, treatment was not offered or provided with catastrophic consequences.
+Despite a long mental health history and repeated requests for help from the man and his family, treatment was not offered or provided with catastrophic consequences;

 “Sharon Allison was exceptional and I really couldn’t have asked for a better lady to represent me and handle my case.”

 “I’d like to thank you and your colleagues for getting me through all of this to a conclusion that will make a huge difference for me going forward, and also one that enables me to draw a line in terms of what happened and move on from it.
 I’m still getting my head around the fact that it’s over and am incredibly grateful, it feels like a massive weight has been lifted.”